nbetts2020/rev7-cipher/docs/SOLUTION.md

 > mound.
 I must go to the mound.
 Remember that!
 Why can’t I ever remember that.’
 > Not only is Dempsey a traitor, but he has lost his mind.
 I better be careful.

-That file is exactly **630 UTF-8 bytes**, including the curly quotes and apostrophes and **four line feeds after the final period**.
-The bytes are in `solution/plaintext.txt`.
-Don't let an editor normalize them.

 ## The chain

 | # | Layer, in encryption order | Exact settings |